-- paroxysmal atrial fibrillation/flutter (PAF) associated with disabling symptoms.
+- prolong the time to recurrence of paroxysmal atrial fibrillation/flutter (PAF) associated with disabling symptoms in patients without structural heart disease.

-- paroxysmal supraventricular tachycardia (PSVT) associated with disabling symptoms.
+- prolong the time to recurrence of paroxysmal supraventricular tachycardia (PSVT) associated with disabling symptoms in patients without structural heart disease.

-As with other agents, some patients with atrial flutter treated with propafenone have developed 1:1 conduction, producing an increase in ventricular rate.
-Concomitant treatment with drugs that increase the functional AV refractory period is recommended.
+- Some patients with atrial flutter treated with propafenone have developed 1:1 conduction, producing an increase in ventricular rate.
+Concomitant treatment with drugs that increase the functional atrioventricular (AV) nodal refractory period is recommended.

-The use of propafenone HCl in patients with chronic atrial fibrillation has not been evaluated.
-Propafenone HCl should not be used to control ventricular rate during atrial fibrillation.
+- The use of RYTHMOL in patients with chronic atrial fibrillation has not been evaluated.

 DOSAGE AND ADMINISTRATION

-The dose of RYTHMOL (propafenone HCl) must be individually titrated on the basis of response and tolerance.
-It is recommended that therapy be initiated with 150 mg propafenone given every eight hours (450 mg/day).
-Dosage may be increased at a minimum of 3 to 4 day intervals to 225 mg every 8 hours (675 mg/day) and, if necessary, to 300 mg every 8 hours (900 mg/day).
+The dose of RYTHMOL must be individually titrated on the basis of response and tolerance.
+Initiate therapy with RYTHMOL 150 mg given every eight hours (450 mg/day).
+Dosage may be increased at a minimum of 3 to 4 day intervals to 225 mg every 8 hours (675 mg/day).
+If additional therapeutic effect is needed, the dose of RYTHMOL may be increased to 300 mg every 8 hours (900 mg/day).
 The usefulness and safety of dosages exceeding 900 mg per day have not been established.
-In those patients in whom significant widening of the QRS complex or second or third degree AV block occurs, dose reduction should be considered.

-RYTHMOL® (propafenone HCl) tablets are supplied as scored, round, film-coated tablets containing either 150 mg, 225 mg, or 300 mg of propafenone hydrochloride and embossed (on the same side) with the Reliant logo and a two-letter code designation, JC for the 150 mg tablet, JI for the 225 mg tablet and JN for the 300 mg tablet, in the following package sizes:
+RYTHMOL tablets are supplied as white, biconvex, scored, round, film-coated tablets containing either 150 mg or 225 mg of propafenone hydrochloride and embossed (on the same side) with GS and TF5 for the 150 mg tablet, and GS and F1X for the 225 mg tablet, in the following package sizes:

 Additional Rythmol Information